AniARDEL/Smart-Home-Automation/README.md

 # Smart Home Application with AI Command Processing

-This project implements a simple smart home application that allows users to control and monitor various devices (lights, fans, and thermostats) using natural language commands processed by a Hugging Face Transformers model.
+This project is a simple smart home application that has been created to allow users control and monitor lights, fans, and thermostats using natural language commands processed by Hugging Face Transformers  model.

 ## Project Structure